onflow/hybrid-custody-scaffold/README.md

 </details>

 <details>
-<summary>Multisig</summary>
+<summary>Multi-Signed</summary>

-Let's prepare a single multisig transaction that will link the `child ` and `parent` accounts.
+Let's prepare a single multi-signed transaction that will link the `child ` and `parent` accounts.
 Note that the parent can set a `Filter` of its own to prevent access to Capabilities it doesn't want.
-For our purposes, we'll pass `nil`, but the feature might be useful for custodial wallet providers.
+For our purposes, we'll pass `nil`, but the feature might be useful for custodial wallet providers that wish to prevent access to fungible tokens.

 First step is to build the transaction: